brycehazen/bb_api_connect/README.md

 python bb_auth.py
 ```

-1. Open your browser and navigate to the URL provided by the server.
+1. Open your browser and navigate to `http://localhost:13631/`
-2. Authorize the application and capture the authorization code.
+2. Authorize the application by clicking the link and choosing your environment.
 3. The server will handle the token exchange and update the `app_secrets_template.json` and `app_secrets_template.ini` files with the obtained tokens.

 ### Making API Requests